 The most notable of these documents is the Coronation Charter, issued in 1100 by Henry I (my 27th great-grandfather) that atoned for the past transgressions of his predecessor, thereby ensuring a steady flow of monies from the nobility to the royal coffers.
 Unfortunately, in 1135, with Henry I’s death, the next four kings either forgot about the charter or failed to acknowledge it.

 However, 113 years later, the Coronation Charter was revived by Stephen Langton, Canterbury’s archbishop.
-In 1209, John “Lackland” of England (my 24th and 25th great-grandfather) was excommunicated in a dispute over the appointment of the Archbishop of Canterbury.
+In 1209, John “Lackland” of England (my 25th and two-times 24th great-grandfather) was excommunicated in a dispute over the appointment of the Archbishop of Canterbury.
 In retaliation, King John confiscated church property and sold it back to the bishops at a profit.
 The Archbishop of Canterbury, angered by the King’s actions, shared the Coronation Charter with a few powerful nobles, who were also frustrated with King John’s heavy taxes and unsuccessful foreign policies.
 The idea of a new and improved charter began to flourish.